Kenyan English: History

 The English language was introduced to Kenya along with the United Kingdom's colonisation of Kenya in 1895, when the East Africa Protectorate was set up before becoming a colony in 1920.
 Swahili had been established as a trade language in most parts of the Swahili Coast at the time of colonization, and it was also used in education.
 The British reduced the influence of Swahili and made English the medium of instruction in Kenyan schools.
 English remained in official use after Kenya's independence on 12 December 1963.
 The official languages of Kenya are English and Swahili, with the latter also recognised as the national language.
 While English is not used as commonly as other native languages in Kenya, it is the primary language spoken in areas such as media, government and schools.
 Due to this, almost all Kenyans who have an educational background know some level of English.

 Phonology

-Like English in southern England, Kenyan English is non-rhotic.
+Like English in most of England, Kenyan English is non-rhotic.
 Major phonological features include the loss of length contrast in vowels, the lack of mid central vowels as with British English, the monophthongisation of diphthongs and the dissolving of consonant clusters.
 The trap-bath split does not exist in Kenyan English.

-Those who don't speak English as a first language and/or live in rural areas in Kenya may also participate in "code mixing," which is the process of using words from a local language while speaking English.
+Those who do not speak English as a first language and/or live in rural areas in Kenya may also participate in "code mixing," which is the process of using words from a local language while speaking English.
 A common example of this in Kenya comes from using the word andyu while speaking English, which is used to agree with someone.